rstudio/education.rstudio.com/content/blog/2020-07-13-teaching-the-tidyverse-in-2020-part-1-getting-started/index.markdown

 library(palmerpenguins)
 ```

-- This series of blog posts, and especially this first one, assumes you are an educator who is teaching an R at the introductory level to students who are new to R or statistics or programming or all of the above.
+Let's get started!

-Some of the tips in the upcoming posts will be useful for more advanced courses as well, but this first post post is, well, exactly as its name suggests, is most useful for audiences that are just getting started.
+---

 So, what is the tidyverse?

 > The [tidyverse](https://tidyverse.org/) is an opinionated collection of R packages designed for data science.
-> All packages share an underlying design philosophy, grammar, and data structures.
+> All packages share an underlying design philosophy, grammar, and data structures. [[Source]](https://tidyverse.org/)

 If you're a tidyverse user and/or an avid reader of this blog, you probably already know this.
 But how about your students?
-Do these words mean anything to them the first time they hear these sentences?
+Do these words mean anything to your students the first time they hear them?
 How do you introduce your students to the tidyverse, especially if they are also new to R?

-## 1. Start with the core packages
+## Start with the core packages

 Briefly state the primary purpose of each, in the order that students will encounter them in your course, e.g.